Employer of Record (EOR) in Greece

 Why choose Native Teams as your Greece Employer of Record?

-With legal entities in 85+ countries, Native Teams enables you to hire, onboard, and pay new employees in Greece with ease.
-Get access to locally compliant employment contracts, sort out your work permit/visa situation, and let us handle the taxes for you.
-Every process is managed with utmost care and attention, ensuring that you’re fully compliant with the labour laws in Greece.
+With legal entities in over 85 countries, Native Teams makes it easy to hire, onboard, and pay new employees in Greece.
+Get access to locally compliant employment contracts, sort out your employees’ work permit or visa situation, and let us handle the taxes for you.
+Every process is managed with utmost care and attention, ensuring that you are fully compliant with labour laws in Greece.

 An EOR assumes full legal responsibility for employment tasks like payroll, taxes, and compliance, while a PEO shares these responsibilities with the client under a co-employment model.
 EORs are ideal for businesses expanding into new countries without setting up legal entities, while PEOs are typically used to streamline HR functions for businesses already established in a country.